-- In the terrarium with no water: The seeds will not germinate. - In the terrarium with no light: The plants will grow long and spindly but the plant will be "etiolated" (because they contain no chlorophyll, the stems will be white or pale green and extremely floppy). - In the terrarium with no soil: The plants will germinate and grow by anchoring their roots into the paper.
-Eventually, they will stop growing because a) the roots need soil in which to anchor the plant and paper towel doesn't provide enough support, and b) the plant ultimately needs the nutrients it gets from soil.
+- In the terrarium with no water, the seeds will not germinate. - In the terrarium with no light, the plants will grow long, spindly, and pale because they contain no chlorophyll.
+The stems will be white or pale green and extremely floppy. - In the terrarium with no soil, the plants will germinate and grow by anchoring their roots into the paper.
+Eventually, they will stop growing because: a) the roots need soil in which to anchor the plant and paper towel doesn't provide enough support, and b) the plant ultimately needs the nutrients it gets from soil.
 Students may conclude from this that plants don't need soil.
-Have them compare the plants to those growing in soil to help them decide.
+Have them

-Note: Sometimes the seed coat is not shed by the growing seedling but traps the first set of leaves.
+- compare the plants to those growing in soil to help them decide. - Note: sometimes the seed coat is not shed by the growing seedling but traps the first set of leaves.
 If this happens, you can expect it to begin to get moldy within the first week.